techservicesillinois/aws-enterprise-vpc/README.md

 You may wish to make other changes to `global/main.tf` and `vpc/main.tf` depending on your specific needs (e.g. to deploy more or fewer distinct subnets); some hints are included in the comments within those files.
 Note in particular that quite a few components can be omitted if you don't need any campus-facing subnets.

-If you leave everything else unchanged, the result will be an Enterprise VPC with six subnets (all three types duplicated across two Availability Zones) as shown in the Detailed Enterprise VPC Example diagram:
+If you leave everything else unchanged, the result will be an Enterprise VPC in us-east-2 (Ohio) with six subnets (all three types duplicated across two Availability Zones) as shown in the Detailed Enterprise VPC Example diagram:
 ![Enterprise VPC Example diagram](https://answers.uillinois.edu/images/group180/71015/EnterpriseVPCExample.png)